 - Many attendees don’t know each other

-- Your group has some people who dominate conversations
+- Your group has people who dominate conversations

-Anecdote from one organiser: “I ran a casual picnic with no structured conversation, and half the people that turned up were unfamiliar with EA.
+An anecdote from one organiser: “I ran a casual picnic with no structured conversation, and half the people that turned up were unfamiliar with EA.
 Several of them talked to each other about quite ineffective altruistic topics, probably thinking all along they were learning about EA.
 I attempted to guide their conversations a bit, but it came off a bit forced.
-In this situation it would have been better to have some structure to the social event so these new people got a more accurate picture of EA during their first event.”
+In this situation, it would have been better to have some structure to the social event.
+Those new people would have gotten a more accurate picture of EA during their first event.”

 General information about running an event can be found here.

 Additional considerations for social events

 Social events are supposed to be social (obviously!), but are sometimes a lot more social for people who already know each other, and can be less fun for new people, or people who are less confident conversationalists.
 Hosts should join people who are sitting by themselves, or who are listening but not contributing to the conversation, and make them feel welcomed.

 If you are expecting people who are new to EA to come along to your social event, it is helpful to give a short introduction to EA - either to the whole group, or invite new people to chat with some experienced members of the group to give them an overview.

 Check out the “Communicating about EA” section for ideas on what to say in an introduction.